minhnhut23/FPT-OBOMS/solution/AuthenticationSolution/README.md

 **POST** `/auth/register`

-**Description:** Register a new user by providing account details, including email, password, full name, date of birth, and role.
-The system validates the input and returns the created user details upon success.
+**Description:** Creates a new user account by accepting email, password, full name, date of birth, and role.
+The system validates input data before saving the user information.

 **Request Body:**